-This intervention programme shows ECFRS prioritises resources for premises posing the greatest fire safety risk to life due to noncompliance with fire safety law.
+This intervention programme shows ECFRS prioritises resources for premises posing the greatest fire safety risk to life due to non-compliance with fire safety law.

-We plan to follow the recommendation to Following an audit of a premises, if inspect the highest risk premises (categorised as very-high risk) every three years and will deficiencies are identified then the inspecting officer, supported by the Enforcement inspect our high-risk premises at least once every five years.
-Therefore, this guidance Management Model within the audit form, will covers 1 April 2025 to 31 March 2031.
-This determine the appropriate action to take.
-This also aligns with our current CRMP, allowing can include: sufficient time at the end of the programme for the next CRMP to be launched, so we can Informal enforcement incorporate any changes in strategic direction Advise, educate and inform when developing our next RBIP.
-Notification of deficiencies Prioritising
+We plan to follow the recommendation to inspect the highest risk premises (categorised as very-high risk) every three years and will inspect our high-risk premises at least once every five years.
+Therefore, this guidance covers 1 April 2025 to 31 March 2031.
+This also aligns with our current CRMP, allowing sufficient time at the end of the programme for the next CRMP to be launched, so we can incorporate any changes in strategic direction when developing our next RBIP.